 2. Introduce yourself to someone new.
 Meeting new people can open your eyes to new perspectives, and help you to gain new knowledge and ideas.
 Often what holds us back from getting to know new people is fear of judgement; but it’s important to recognise that this is your inner critic talking, and that usually we are judging ourselves far more than anyone else will be judging us.
 Our article, 7 ways to meet people in the current climate has plenty of ideas about how to connect with new people during this strange time.

 3. Move towards your fears, rather than away from them.
-Naturally, we tend to retreat away from the things that scare us, and towards what we perceive to be a safer space However, one of the best ways to deal with fear is to move towards it, and tackle what you’re afraid of head on.
-When we overcome or defeat the thing that scares us, not only do we feel a great sense of reward, but we also increase our resilience, and feel more confident in or ability to tackle whatever challenge comes our way next.
+Naturally, we tend to retreat away from the things that scare us, and towards what we perceive to be a safer space.
+However, one of the best ways to deal with fear is to move towards it, and tackle what you’re afraid of head-on.
+When we overcome or defeat the thing that scares us, not only do we feel a great sense of reward, but we also increase our resilience, and feel more confident in our ability to tackle whatever challenge comes our way next.

 It’s worth having a read of the book Feel The Fear And Do It Anyway by Susan Jeffers, for tips on how to turn fear and indecision into confidence.

 4. Buy some different food at the supermarket or try some new recipes.
 If you usually stick to the same shopping list every week, then why not spice things up by adding a least two or three things to your shopping basket that you’d never usually think to try?
 Your meals and snacks can instantly become much more exciting when you start exploring different tastes.

 If you want to explore some new recipe ideas, then you might also want to take a look at our articles; 8 recipe ideas from around the world, 14 quick and healthy snack ideas, and 7 sunshine-inspired recipe ideas.